robtweed/mg-webComponents/TUTORIAL.md

             }
           }

-resolved into:
+was resolved into:

         <tutorial-div-simple>
          <div>Hello World</div>
         </tutorial-div-simple>

-Of course, this is a very simple trivial example, and it would appear to be complete overkill if all we want to do is create a &lt;div&gt;  tag with some text.
+Of course, this is a very simple trivial example, and, at this stage you're probably thinking this is complete overkill if all we want to do is create a &lt;div&gt;  tag with some text in it!

 However, this trivially simple example has already demonstrated most of the key steps that you can use to build out complex, dynamic, highly interactive web applications.